 Begin now to find acceptable candidates to fill the CPUC seat that opens at the first of the year when Neeper’s term expires.

-Begin now to accept speaking engagments to make the case for moving forward and to highlight the negative aspects of moving backwards.
+Begin now to accept speaking engagements to make the case for moving forward and to highlight the negative aspects of moving backwards.
 Respectfully but directly challenge Lynch, Wood and others calling for a return to a vertically integrated, highly regulated, monopoly utility.

-Begin now to use forums like the AB 1890 implemenation group to set the agenda and build coalitions on the issues most important to our business units (no roll back, lift price caps, no merger of the ISO and PX, etc.).
+Begin now to use forums like the AB 1890 implementation group to set the agenda and build coalitions on the issues most important to our business units (no roll back, lift price caps, no merger of the ISO and PX, etc.).

 Begin now to meet with legislators and administration officials (individually and/or with coalitions) to ensure elected officials are educated on our key positions, our proposals, and why our proposals are superior.